dendronhq/dendron-docs/notes/pkg.nextjs-template.qa.test.md

 1. To run all tests under /e2e, `yarn test` from within the `nextjs-template` directory
 2. To run all tests without building application everytime, `yarn test:skipbuild`
-3. To run just this test file, `npx playwright test tests/example.spec.ts` from within the `nextjs-template` directory
+3. To run just a single file, `npx playwright test tests/example.spec.ts` from within the `nextjs-template` directory
-4. To skip build while testing this test file, `SKIP_BUILD=1 npx playwright test tests/example.spec.ts`
+4. To skip build while testing that test file, `SKIP_BUILD=1 npx playwright test tests/example.spec.ts`

-NOTE: Some tests do VRT(visual regression testing) whereby are taking screenshots from specific areas of the page. **These tests will probably fail**  since they are compared to previously done screenshots that where created under a specific environment.
+NOTE: Some tests do VRT(visual regression testing) whereby they take screenshots from specific areas of the page. **These tests will probably fail**  since they are compared to previously done screenshots that where created under a specific environment.
 That environment must be the same as the one being created inside the CI pipeline.
-To close that gap we can create the environment locally using a docker container.
+To close that gap we can create that environment locally using a docker container.
 The following command executed from the root of the project will run the `nextjs-template` e2e test inside that environment:

 ```bash
 yarn ci:test:template:docker
 ```

+NOTE: this downloads the required docker image once and browsers everytime you execute.

 ### Creating a new e2e test